-As of September 1, 2020, there is a new coursework requirement for anyone who wishes to write the National Knowledge Exam (NKE).
-CPHR Canada has added a coursework requirement to the designation ensuring the candidate has a foundation of HR knowledge aligned to the competency framework.
-The coursework requirement builds on the credibility of the CPHR designation by establishing a standard for the educational needs of a CPHR.
+Anyone who wishes to write the National Knowledge Exam (NKE) must fulfill the coursework requirement outlined on this page.
+The coursework requirement was established September 1, 2020 by CPHR Canada.
+The coursework requirement ensures the candidate has a foundation of HR knowledge aligned to the Competency Framework.
+This requirement builds on the credibility of the CPHR designation by establishing a standard for the educational needs of a CPHR.

 To pursue the designation, one must have a degree or two-year diploma.
 If your degree or diploma is in HR, you have met the coursework requirement.
 If you do not have an HR focused education, you must complete the coursework requirement.

 The foundational requirement may be met in the following ways:

 - Completion of an HR Certificate that covers the foundational courses

 - HR courses already completed within your non-HR post-secondary program OR

 - The CPHR Canada Program with Captus Press

 Prospective Members are required to have official transcripts sent from their post-secondary institution to CPHR Alberta when applying for membership.

 Applicants without HR Education